udacity/frontend-nanodegree-mobile-portfolio/README.md

 # Website Performance Optimization portfolio project

 The challenge, is to optimize the online portfolio for speed!
-In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques CRP (Critical Rendering Path) and frames per second (FPS).
+In particular, make this page render as quickly as possible by applying the techniques CRP (Critical Rendering Path) and frames per second (FPS).

 The project has two branches:
-master: the standard code provided for the project.
+* master: the standard code provided for the project.
-Desireemelusine-optmization: the optimized code
+* Desireemelusine-optmization: the optimized code

 ### Getting started

 Clone the repository and launch an HTTP server.
 This can be acheived by:

 ##### Python's Simple HTTP Server.
-2.x: Invoke python -m SimpleHTTPServer from the root of the project 3.x: Invoke python -m http.server from the root of the project
+* 2.x: Invoke python -m SimpleHTTPServer from the root of the project
+* 3.x: Invoke python -m http.server from the root of the project

 ##### NPM package http-server
-Install the package using npm intall -i http-server Invoke http-server from the root of the project
+* Install the package using npm intall -i http-server
+* Invoke http-server from the root of the project

 ## Optimization

 ### General
 * Minified css - all
 * Image compress - all
-* Moved to the bottom and added async to:  Script Google Analtics  and JS script tags
+* Moved to the bottom and added async to:  Script Google Analitics  and JS script tags
 * Minified html - the 4 projects
 * Correct the link for fonts.googleapis.com